Tips and Tricks

 qvm-open-in-vm untrusted https://duckduckgo.com

 untrusted AppVM (after you confirmed the request).

 If you want this to happen automatically you can create a .desktop file that advertises itself as a handler for http/https links, and then set this as your default browser.

 Open a text editor and copy and paste this into it:

 [Desktop Entry] Encoding=UTF-8 Name=BrowserVM Exec=qvm-open-in-vm APPVMNAME %u Terminal=false X-MultipleArgs=false Type=Application Categories=Network;WebBrowser; MimeType=x-scheme-handler/unknown;x-scheme-handler/about;text/html;text/xml;application/xhtml+xml;application/xml;application/vnd.mozilla.xul+xml;application/rss+xml;application/rdf+xml;image/gif;image/jpeg;image/png;x-scheme-handler/http;x-scheme-handler/https;

 APPVMNAME with the AppVM name you want to open links in.
 Now save, in the AppVM that you want to modify, this file to

 First make sure to read Understanding and Preventing Data Leaks section to understand the limits of this tip.

-Suppose that you have a not so trusted enviroment, for example a Windows VM, an application that track and report it’s usage or you simply want to protect your data.
+Suppose that you have within a not so trusted enviroment - for example, a Windows VM - an application that tracks and reports its usage, or you simply want to protect your data.